Fraud Protection and Identity Theft

 - – Check your credit card and bank account statements regularly and look for unauthorized transactions, even small ones.
 Some thieves hope small transactions will go unnoticed.
 Report discrepancies immediately.

-- – Shred private documents such as receipts, applications, bank statements, financial documents, pre-approved offers, etc. Sign up for online statements to prevent theft of paper documents.
+- – Shred private documents such as receipts, applications, bank statements, financial documents, pre-approved offers, etc.

 - – Do not carry documents like Social Security card, passport or birth certificate except when necessary.

 - – Limit the number of credit cards you carry.

 - – Keep a record of all credit and debit card numbers in a secure place and cancel the card as soon as you suspect that it is missing or has been misused.